The Border Collie Beagle mix is a hybrid between a Border Collie and a Beagle.

 - Arden, Rosalind.
 “A general intelligence factor in dogs.”
 Intelligence.
 2016.

 - Blackshaw, Judith.
-“An overview of types of aggressive behaviour in dogs and methods of treatment.”
+“An overview of types of aggressive behavior in dogs and methods of treatment.”
 Applied Animal Behavior Science.
 1991.

 - Lewis, Thomas.
 “Comparative analyses of genetic trends and prospects for selection against hip and elbow dysplasia in 15 UK dog breeds.”
 BMC Genetics.
 2013.